khushboo5723/netflix-gpt/README.md

 4. GOOGLE FIREBASE
 5. as soon as a new user is registered , i am udating the profile with the name and img
 6. moved the onauthstatechanged, because we were getting error that we cant use the navigation outside the routes, to the location which will be present everytime , header
+7. because of reacts strictmode , most of the things(api call) happens twice in local dev mode, because react cheks 2wice for inconsistency